thomascamminady/strava_connector/README.md

 ## How to use

+For the following example to work, you need to follow the _Authentication workflow_ below.

 Here's an example that shows how to retrieve a user's recent activities.
 This is a wrapper around [Strava's api](https://developers.strava.com/docs/reference/#api-Activities-getLoggedInAthleteActivities).